Measure theory

 .

-To prove more rigorously, let
+more rigorously, let

 and none of these intervals overlap.
 That is all finite unions of left-closed, right-open, disjoint intervals.